WWE Hall of Fame: Legacy inductees

+Immortal Moment

+During the March 28, 2025, episode of SmackDown, WWE unveiled a new "Immortal Moment" category for the Hall of Fame, honoring historic and influential matches.
+The first induction in this new category was Bret "The Hitman" Hart vs. "Stone Cold" Steve Austin in a no disqualification submission match with Ken Shamrock as the special guest referee from WrestleMania 13.
+This induction made Hart the first-ever three-time inductee while also making Austin a two-time inductee.

 Classes

-Class of 1993
+1993

 WWF Hall of Fame (1993) was the inaugural class of the WWE Hall of Fame.
-During the March 22, 1993 episode of Monday Night Raw a video package announcing André the Giant's induction was shown.
+During the March 22, 1993, episode of Monday Night Raw a video package announcing André the Giant's induction was shown.
 No ceremony took place, and André was inducted posthumously.
 In March 2015 a condensed version of the 1994 ceremony was added to the WWE Network.
 Due to no original ceremony, the 1993 induction of André was discussed by Gene Okerlund and Renee Young as part of the 1994 commentary.

-Class of 1994
+1994

 WWF Hall of Fame (1994) was the event that featured the introduction of the second class to the WWE Hall of Fame.
 The event was produced by the WWF on June 9, 1994, from the Omni Inner Harbor International Hotel in Baltimore, Maryland.

 In March 2015 a condensed version of the ceremony was added to the WWE Network.
 Due to the original ceremony only being partially recorded and not originally intended to air, Gene Okerlund and Renee Young host the program with added commentary.

-Class of 1995
+1995

 WWF Hall of Fame (1995) was the event that featured the introduction of the third class to the WWE Hall of Fame.
 The event was produced by the WWF on June 24, 1995, from the Marriott Hotel in Philadelphia, Pennsylvania.
 The event took place the same weekend as King of the Ring.